Treponema

 Treponema is a genus of spiral-shaped bacteria.
 The major treponeme species of human pathogens is Treponema pallidum, whose subspecies are responsible for diseases such as syphilis, bejel, and yaws.
-Treponema carateum is the cause of pinta.
-Treponema paraluiscuniculi is associated with syphilis in rabbits.
-Treponema succinifaciens has been found in the gut microbiome of traditional rural human populations.

 Phylogeny

 The currently accepted taxonomy is based on the List of Prokaryotic names with Standing in Nomenclature (LPSN) and National Center for Biotechnology Information (NCBI).

+Pathogenicity across species

+Only some species of Treponema are pathogenic in humans.
+Treponema carateum is the cause of pinta which occurs primarily in Central and South America.
+Treponema paraluiscuniculi is associated with syphilis in rabbits but is not infectious in humans.
+Treponema succinifaciens has been found in the gut microbiome of traditional rural human populations.
+Treponema pallidum subspecies endemicum and T. p. ssp pertenue are only moderately invasive in humans (as opposed to T. pallidum pallidum which is highly invasive).